+If we are unable to service our debt, we could lose the assets securing our indebtedness.
 Restrictive covenants in agreements governing our indebtedness may restrict our ability to pursue our business strategies.
-If we are unable to service our debt, we could lose the assets securing our indebtedness.

-Our State Bond Loan, under which we originally received approximately \$34 million in debt financing, includes restrictive covenants that, among other things, limit our ability to sell the assets securing our indebtedness (which include our Lost Creek Project and related assets).
+Our State Bond Loan, under which we originally received approximately \$34 million in debt financing, and currently owe approximately \$12.4 million in principal, includes restrictive covenants that, among other things, limit our ability to sell the assets securing our indebtedness (which include our Lost Creek Project and related assets).
 Our ability to make scheduled payments and satisfy other covenants in the State Bond Loan depends on our financial condition and operating performance, which are subject to prevailing economic, competitive, legislative and regulatory conditions beyond our control.
 We may be unable to generate a level of cash flow from operating activities sufficient to permit us to pay the principal, interest and other fees on our indebtedness.

 If we cannot make scheduled payments on our debt, we will be in default which, if not addressed or waived, could require accelerated repayment of our indebtedness and the enforcement by the lender against the assets securing our indebtedness.
 The secured collateral for the State Bond Loan includes the Lost Creek Project and other related assets.
-These are key assets on which our business is substantially dependent and, as such, the enforcement against any one or all of these assets would have a material adverse effect on our operations and financial condition.
+These are key assets on which our business is substantially dependent and, as such, the enforcement against any one or all these assets would have a material adverse effect on our operations and financial condition.